habitat-sh/habitat/www/source/docs/habitat-cli.html.md

     --peer <PEER>...
 The listen address of one or more initial peers (IP[:PORT]) --peer-watch-file <PEER_WATCH_FILE>                Watch this file for connecting to the ring -r, --ring <RING> The name of the ring used by the Supervisor when running with wire encryption. (ex: hab sup run --ring myring) [env: HAB_RING=]
+    --shutdown-timeout <SHUTDOWN_TIMEOUT> The number of seconds after sending a shutdown signal to wait before killing a service proces (default: set in plan)
 -s, --strategy <STRATEGY> The update strategy; [default: none] [values: none, at-once, rolling]

 -t, --topology <TOPOLOGY> Service topology; [default: none] [possible values: standalone, leader]